USS Boxer (LHD-4): Construction and career

 She returned to the United States on 26 July 2003.
-Also in 2003 she won the Marjorie Sterrett Battleship Fund Award for the Pacific Fleet.
+Also in 2003, she won the Marjorie Sterrett Battleship Fund Award for the Pacific Fleet.

 In another early deployment, to become known as a surge deployment, Boxer steamed alone from San Diego on 14 January 2004 to support the ongoing rebuilding efforts in Iraq, dubbed Operation Iraqi Freedom II.
-She delivered equipment and supplies to Kuwaiti Naval Base in the northern Persian Gulf for the continuing support of the post-war rebuilding of Iraq.
+She delivered equipment and supplies to Kuwaiti Naval Base in the northern Persian Gulf for the continuing support of the postwar rebuilding of Iraq.
 She returned home on 29 April 2004.

 Boxer was deployed with the 15th MEU from her San Diego port on 13 September 2006.
 They arrived to Iraq in November and returned to dock in San Diego on 31 May 2007.

 From 20 April 2008 to 26 June 2008, Boxer conducted a humanitarian mission in Central and South America.

-Anti-Piracy Task Force
+Antipiracy task force

-Boxer is designated as the flagship of Combined Task Force 151, the international anti-piracy task force pursuing pirates off the coast of Somalia.
+Boxer is designated as the flagship of Combined Task Force 151, the international antipiracy task force pursuing pirates off the coast of Somalia.